acg-team/Bioinfo4B/Genomics/Script.md

 ```
 - Align the reads to the reference using the script align.sh.

+- Aligning reads to a genome can be viewed in the general context as string matching.
+The goal is to find a pattern (the short-read) in a large text (the reference genome), allowing for mismatches and indels.
+Naively, you can scan the text for the pattern but this is inefficient.
+There are techniques to pre-process (or index) the text to make queries fast and also that can even compress the size of the text.
+Bowtie2 uses this technique for ultrafast and memory-efficient aligment of sequencing reads to long reference sequences, which also supports paired-end alignment modes.
+We use bowtie2 commands to align the short reads.

+First, you index your reference genome, so that reads are quickly aligned.
 - You will notice that there is an indexing step.
 This figure is a visual depiction of the indexing:
 - <img width="578" alt="index_kmer" src="https://github.com/genombilim/2023/assets/37342417/aa5fae6f-a6b0-4cc0-a2fc-12feddf0c7f9">
+Note that for each different toolbox like SAMTools or bowtie2, you should index your reference genome by using their own commands.

+Next you align your short reads to the reference genome, using the reference file and your filtered file.
+It will take some minutes to create the alignment file, which is a SAM file (Sequence Alignment/Map), a human-readable TAB-delimited text format consisting of a header and an alignment section.
+Each alignment line has 11 mandatory fields for essential alignment information such as mapping position, mapping quality, read quality etc. After completion of the alignment, a brief report will appear in the terminal.
+Check it to see the total alignment rate of your reads.
+Finally, you convert your sam file to a bam (Binary Alignment/Map) file, which is simply a binary version of the sam file.

 - Visualize the aligned sequences
  ```